Get free weekly QSR Sentiment Pulse

 September 18, 2025

 Echo Engine generates SELL signal.
-With sufficient data confirming a sustained, broad-based sentiment deterioration, the Echo Engine runs its Monte Carlo simulation across 1,000+ probability paths.
-The simulation models the relationship between the observed sentiment decline and historical same-store sales outcomes for McDonald's and comparable QSR chains.
-Result: 74% probability of negative earnings surprise, SELL recommendation issued.
+With sufficient data confirming a sustained, broad-based sentiment deterioration, the Echo Engine scores the move against comparable historical outcomes for McDonald's and peer QSR chains.
+Result: 74% confidence in a negative earnings surprise, SELL recommendation issued.

 September 22-30, 2025